Pennsylvania team wins Little League Softball World Series championship

 Johnstown is located in Cambria County, around 90 minutes east of Pittsburgh.

-Pitcher Reagan Bills led the way for the Johnstown-based team that was representing the Mid-Atlantic region as she only allowed one hit and had seven strikeouts.
-At the plate, Bills had two hits and drove in the series-winning run.
+Pitcher Reagan Bills led the way for the Johnstown-based team that was representing the Mid-Atlantic region as she only allowed one hit and had eight strikeouts.
+At the plate, Bills drove in the series-winning run.

 Following the big victory, Bills was interviewed and said that winning the championship was the completion of something she's dreamed about since she was a little kid.